Trees that grow too close to power lines can become a dangerous hazard, especially for children who might climb them.

-You can also download a list of vegetation contractors who are authorized by us to work close to power lines and can help you maintain your trees.
+For more information on tree maintenance near power lines, download our tree maintenance brochure (below), take a look at WorkSafe's Code of Practice, and have a read through our Frequently Asked Questions.
+You can also download a list of vegetation contractors who are authorised by us to work close to power lines and can help you maintain your trees (below).

 Spotted a hazardous tree?
 Phone 0800 248 148 as soon as possible, so that we can check it for safety without delay.

 You can call 0800 248 148 (option 4) if you'd like us to assess a tree or other vegetation that's encroaching on power lines.